-Well our Fox Body Fairmont 3V motor swap project is finally done!
-Watch the video as we take if for a test drive.
-The Ford Racing Hot Rod Cams make this one amazing sounding and performing Fox Body vehicle!
+Well, our Fox Body Fairmont 3V motor swap project is finally done!
+Watch the video as we take it for a test drive.

 What kind of car is that?